AhaLabs/ahalabs.github.io/src/pages/team.md

 Chad is a well-enjoyed public speaker, with a special talent for making complex topics understandable to a broad audience.
-This drive to simplify the complex also led to his cofounding of Aha Labs in 2024, where they focus on making blockchain more accessible to developers of all skill levels.
+This drive to simplify the complex also led to his cofounding of Aha Labs in 2022.

 ## Enzo Soyer, COO